pengsihua2023/HIV-1-M-SPBEnv/README.md

 biopython == 1.79

 ## 2. Create virtual enviroment and install Pytorch
+The following commands only use the Windows system as an example.
 ````
 conda create -n HIV-1-M-SPBEnv python=3.9.18
 conda activate HIV-1-M-SPBEnv